SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Release 2.1 introduced Jona, an AI Race Engineer as an optional component of the Simulator Controller package.
 Since Jona is quite a complex piece of software, and also requires additional installation steps, you will find all necessary information about Jona in a separate [documentation chapter](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Engineer).
 The configuration for Cato, an AI Race Strategist (introduced with Release 3.1), and also for Elisa, an AI Race Spotter, is very similar since all these Assistants are based on the same technology.
 Please see the [separate documentation for Cato](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Strategist) and also [for Elisa](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Spotter) for more information.
 Lastly, [Aiden, the AI Driving Coach](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Driving-Coach) works a bit differently, since this Assistant requires a connection to a GPT service.
 "Simulator Setup" will guide you through many of these configuration steps as well, but I strongly recommend reading the documentation chapters for the AI Assistants to have a better understanding of the concepts and relationships of these very powerful and at the same time complex components.

+#### Installation of Telemetry Providers

+The Assistants acquire telemetry data from the different simulation games using so called telemetry providers, which in most cases read the [required data](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Engineer#telemetry-integration) from a shared memory interface.
+In general these are already included in Simulator Controller and there is nothing to do, but for *Assetto Corsa*, *rFactor 2* and *Le Mans Ultimate*, you need to install a plugin into a special location for the telemetry interface to work and for *Automobilista 2* and *Project CARS 2* a change in the settings is necessary.

+  1. *Assetto Corsa*

+     Please copy the complete *SimlatorController* folder, which is located in the *Utilities\Plugins* folder of the Simulator Controller installation, to the Steam installation folder of *Assetto Corsa* and there into the *apps\python* folder.
+You will have to enable this plugin in the *Asseto Corsa* settings afterwards.
+This plugin uses code originally developed by *Sparten* which can be found at [GitHub](https://github.com/Sparten/ACInternalMemoryReader).

+  2. *rFactor 2* and *Le Mans Ultimate*

+     You can find the plugin *rFactor2SharedMemoryMapPlugin64.dll* in the *Utilities\Plugins* folder of the Simulator Controller installation folder or you can load the [latest version](https://github.com/TheIronWolfModding/rF2SharedMemoryMapPlugin) from GitHub.

+	 *rFactor 2*: Copy the DLL file to the *Bin64\Plugins* folder in the Steam installation directory of *rFactor 2*.
+You will have to enable this plugin in the *rFactor 2* settings afterwards.

+	 *Le Mans Ultimate*: Copy the DLL to the *Plugins* folder in the Steam installation directory of *Le Mans Ultimate*.
+As the time of this writing, there is no way to enable the plugin in the UI of *le Mans Ultimate*.
+Therefore start the game once, go to the track and drive out the pit.
+Exit the game and open the file *UserData\player\CustomPluginVariables.JSON* with a text editor and set " Enabled:" to **1**.

+  3. *Automobilista 2* and *Project CARS 2*

+     You have to enable Shared Memory access in the game settings.
+Please use the PCars 2 mode.

+If you have used the quick setup method of "Simulator Setup", the plugins may already have been installed, but activation is a manual step.

 ### Using your own pictures, videos and sounds for all the splash screens

 The startup process of Simulator Controller can entertain you with nice images and even play videos and emotional songs while starting all the components or your favorite simulation game (no worry, this can be completely switched off using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration), if you prefer a more reduced kind of life style).
 The standard distribution comes with some default media from the GT3 world, but, since every racer or even pilot might have a different taste, you can install your own media files.
 You will find all the standard media files in the *Resources\Splash Media* folder.
 For your own media, you can use any JPG, GIF, WAV or MP3 files, as long as the pictures and videos adhere to a strict 16:9 format.
 Last but not least, you can use the settings editor to choose between picture carousel or GIF animation, whether to play one of the sound files during startup, and so on.
 To keep the standard distribution clean, a *Simulator Controller\Splash Media* folder will be created by the configuration tool in your standard *Documents* folder, where you can store your media files.
 The "Simulator Configuration" tool allows you to [create a splash screen](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#splash-screen-editor) from all these files, which then can be selected for the various applications as default splash screen.